ibronit/shopify-hook-handler/README.md

 # Shopify hook request handler app

-This is a demo hook handler app app written in nodejs.
+This is a demo hook handler app written in nodejs.
 It handles cart create and update hooks.

 ### Bootstrap the app